Struct spa_loop_control_methods

 §enter: Option<unsafe extern "C" fn(object: *mut c_void)>

-Enter a loop \param ctrl the control
+Enter a loop \param object the control

 §leave: Option<unsafe extern "C" fn(object: *mut c_void)>

-Leave a loop \param ctrl the control
+Leave a loop \param object the control

 §iterate: Option<unsafe extern "C" fn(object: *mut c_void, timeout: c_int) -> c_int>